kyranops/MSWatcher2/readme.md

 - Will not interfere with any existing rune solver or similar programs

 ## Designed for Customizability
-The main codebase of MSWatcher2 is dynamic, every time it is started it will parse the contents in config.ini to generate the scan table.
-Besides improving runtime, this means that scans can be **removed** or **added** without having to modify the codebase
+The main codebase of MSWatcher2 is dynamic, every time it is started it will parse the contents in config.ini to generate the scan table.Besides improving runtime, this means that scans can be **removed** or **added** without having to modify the codebase
 - All alerts can be toggle on/off, and alert messages can be fully customized without having to code
 - New alerts can be added by the user without requiring coding knowledge, and can be added straight into the config.ini file, no recompilation needed
 - Alerts can be integrated with other native Discord functions, including @everyone pings or other discord bots to manage alert logs